lmanul/whylinuxisbetter/en/stick_to_windows_hardcore_gamer.md

 CEO of Valve (Gabe Newell) has pledged to support Linux with all of the company's games (Team Fortress 2, DOTA 2, Half Life, etc.) and upcoming titles.

+Valve has recently released a custom version of Wine called Proton that allows you to play a large library of Windows games on Linux, however, not all games are compatible and only a small number of them are currently certified to work by Valve.